VW set to overtake Toyota as global auto leader

 Nakanishi expects Toyota to start announcing investment plans for new plants in the near future.
 It could open a new plant in Mexico, according to analysts and media reports.

-The Volkswagen group’s brands include Volkswagen Passenger Cars, Audi, Porsche and Skoda, among others.
-Toyota includes the Toyota brand, Lexus, Scion, Daihatsu and Hino. ($1 = 0.7445 Euros) (Reporting by Yoko Kubota; Editing by Edmund Klamann and Stephen Coates)
+The Volkswagen group’s brands include Volkswagen Passenger Cars, Audi (NSUG.DE), Porsche (PSHG_p.DE) and Skoda [VOWGK.UL], among others.
+Toyota includes the Toyota brand, Lexus, Scion, Daihatsu 7262.T and Hino (7205.T).